Mareeba Mosque: History

 Shortly after the mosque opening, the Mareeba imam was granted the ability to register marriages.
 As part of closer relations, the wider community gave an area of the Mareeba cemetery to the Muslim community for burials and graves, that face westward in accordance with Islamic tradition.

 The mosque since its establishment has become a centre for the local Muslim community.
 By 1986, the Muslim membership of the Mareeba Islamic Society numbered some 300 people.
 A hall was added (1988) to the mosque toward the rear end of the premises for celebratory events and Muslim functions, that includes a visitors room and library.
 In the early twenty first century, parts of the Mareeba Albanian community are either third, fifth or sixth generation locals.
 The mosque serves as a focal point for the Albanian community that assists in preserving family traditions and religious identity.

-The 40 year anniversary of the mosque was celebrated in 2010.
+The 40-year anniversary of the mosque was celebrated in 2010.
 In September 2014, the word "evil" was sprayed on the Mareeba mosque and the incident was blamed on anti-Muslim backlash over anti-terrorism police raids in Brisbane and Sydney.
 The Mareeba mosque has participated in National Mosque Open Day, held across Australia for members of the general public to visit, support or acquaint themselves with Islam and Muslims.

 Mareeba Islamic Society's members are mainly farmers.
 In the early twenty first century, the mosque congregation is multicultural, composed of locally well established Albanians and newer Muslim arrivals from Kosovo, Bosnia, Uzbekistan and Turkey.
 The Albanian imam provides weekly lessons and lectures, with other Islamic lessons conducted on the weekend.
-Beginning from the early 2000s, the current serving imam is Benjamin Murat.
+Beginning from the early 2000s, Benjamin Murat served as the Imam.
+In 2014, the Mareeba Islamic Society and nearby Cairns Mosque employed Imam Waseem Jappie who served both communities from 2014-2021.
+In 2022, the Mareeba Islamic Society employed Shaykh Ibrahim Newman; originating from Sydney he attended an Islamic seminary overseas before serving in Islamic schools and mosques in Sydney for 10 years..

+In 2024, the Mareeba Muslim community were the feature of a documentary made by the OnePath Network drawing attention to their longstanding commitment to Islam in regional QLD which drew 1 million views on YouTube.
+In 2025, efforts were made to establish the Two Rivers Community School; the first rural Islamic school in Australia which will be located at 405 Chewko Rd, Mareeba.